tudelft3d/website/projects/eunet4dbp/on_the_job.md

 The network is supposed to produce mainly open and possibly flexible solutions, to be shared among the partners.

+## Regular meetings

+The EUnet4DBP organizes bi-monthly internal meetings aimed at getting to know the new comers, share updates on on-going activities, new projects, coming events and initiatives.

+The activities organized within the EUnet4DBP framework are also decided and discussed within those meetings.

+Meetings dates: 20th November 2020; 12th February 2021; 7th May 2021

 ## Digital Kick-off Meeting, 29/05/2020